Associate Professor of Finance

 Cross-Extrapolative Beliefs: Evidence from Equity Analysts

-with Patrick Verwijmeren (Previously circulated with the title "News/Noise from other industries") Accepted at Management Science Summary: Muti-tasking agents form non-rational beliefs not only by extrapolating from experiences within a specific task but also by cross-extrapolating from experiences with other contemporaneous tasks. |
+with Patrick Verwijmeren (Previously circulated under "News/Noise from Other Industries: Overgeneralization and Analyst Beliefs") Management Science, Accepted.
+Summary: Muti-tasking agents form non-rational beliefs not only by extrapolating from experiences within a specific task but also by cross-extrapolating from their experiences with other concurrent tasks. |

 The Corporate Investment Benefits of Mutual Fund Dual Holdings